perslev/MultiPlanarUNet/README.md

 each fold.
 For instance, a script file may look like:

 ```
-mp train --no_images
+mp train --no_images  # Do not save example segmentations
 mp train_fusion
 mp predict --out_dir predictions
 ```

-Execute the 5-CV experiment by running:
+We can now execute the 5-CV experiment by running:

 ```
 mp cv_experiment --CV_dir=./data_dir/views/5-CV \